Browsing Category

 We walked back to our hotel to check in, then watched the trucks and tractors working behind the hotel – setting huge boulders in place and creating a large walkway along the lake.
 Each semi could only hold three boulders.
 After we watched them work for awhile, we drove to Park Point Beach, which is about an eight minute drive from Canal Park.
 The drive takes you across the lift bridge – which was fun, and the drive to the beach is nice because you get to enjoy viewing a wide range of homes along the lakefront.

-When we arrived at Park Point Beach, we stood to observe the powerful lake and unique beach – full of soft sand and huge, heavy logs that had washed onto the shore.
-The lake is always VERY cold and since it was late in the day, we werenโ€™t planning to swim.
+When we arrived at Park Point Beach – full of soft sand and huge, heavy logs that had washed onto the shore.
+The lake is always VERY cold and since it was late in the day, we weren’t planning to swim.
 However, the chilly air, the cold water, and lack of swimsuits, did not stop the kids.
 They were playing in the waves within minutes of our arrival.

 After time at Park Point, we went back to the hotel to dry off and change, then walked to dinner at Canal Street Brewery.
 The restaurant has a great vibe, and huge windows overlooking the lake.
-Ted ordered a salmon salad and I had a grilled chicken sandwich with brie and asparagus.
-The boys ate burgers.
 We all enjoyed our meals and would definitely go back.

 We’d been watching the weather for several days preceding our trip, and the forecast showed rain and lightning all weekend.
 Clark asked if we could pray and ask God for nice weather so that we could explore outdoors.
-Thankfully, Friday was nice!
-It was warm during the day and just a little chilly at night.
-After getting into bed Friday night, it rained and thundered all night – but the storms were over by morning!
-Saturdayโ€™s weather was perfect for exploring.
+God answered our prayer with fantastic weather all day.
+After getting into bed, it rained all night – but was clear by morning and we had perfect weather for exploring.

-We started the day with breakfast in the hotel, then drove about 45 minutes north along Lake Superior to Gooseberry Falls State Park.
+We drove about 45 minutes north along Lake Superior to Gooseberry Falls State Park.

 Gooseberry Falls was SPECTACULAR!

-It was one of the most amazing ‘playgrounds’ weโ€™ve ever explored.
+It was one of the most amazing ‘playgrounds’ we’ve ever explored.
 There are so many trails to hike, but we spent hours just playing in the water.

 Gooseberry Falls Tips:

 • Wear water shoes!
-(See recommendations below) The falls are wet and rocky and youโ€™ll want to get in the water and explore.
-Click here to see a great pair I found for my husband for only $15.
+The falls are wet and rocky and you’ll want to get in the water and explore.
+Click here to see a great pair for a great price.

 • Wear comfy clothes that you don’t mind getting wet.